A cauliflower puree that’s better than mashed potatoes?! A bold claim! But I stand behind it! And believe me, nobody is more surprised than I am!

 It’s day five in my week of low carb recipe posts, and my third day of strict low carb eating myself.
 Yesterday I wasn’t craving carbs, but I felt really foggy and knew I needed something other than protein in order to bounce back.
-I didn’t want to cheat so I decided to go with the cauliflower, which is on my long list of vegetables that are “legal.”
+I didn’t want to cheat so I decided to go with the mashed cauliflower, which is on my long list of vegetables that are “legal.”

-I think part of the problem for me is that they always seem too watery and don’t have that true starchy mouth feel of real potatoes.
-I had long ago put them in the category of “better than nothing but nowhere near as good as mashed potatoes.”
+I think part of the problem for me is that cauliflower purees always seem too watery and don’t have that true starchy mouth feel of real potatoes.
+I had long ago put mashed cauliflower in the category of “better than nothing but nowhere near as good as mashed potatoes.”

-So yesterday I had a brainstorm on how to dry them out a bit so they wouldn’t be so waterlogged.
-I cooked them in the microwave, uncovered, for five minutes, and then another four – so a total of nine minutes.
+So yesterday I had a brainstorm on how to dry the cauliflower out a bit so the puree wouldn’t be so waterlogged.
+I cooked the cauliflower in the microwave, uncovered, for five minutes, and then another four – so a total of nine minutes.

 Well it worked!
 I put them in my magic bullet and pureed them with a little more butter and cream and some Dubliner Irish cheese and they were amazing!
-The perfect starchy thick consistency that I had been missing in a mashed cauliflower recipe!
+The perfect starchy thick consistency that I had been missing in a cauliflower puree recipe!

 So good that I tasted them and almost kept eating without taking any photos, reasoning that “I’d just make another batch for pictures later!”
 I came to my senses and managed to snap a few shots before I finished them off! ha ha!
 It wasn’t easy to wait though I gotta tell you!